-Compensated Absences: Hospital employees earn vacation benefits at varying rates depending on years of service.
-Employees also earn sick leave benefits based on varying rates depending on years of service.
-Both benefits can accumulate up to specified maximum levels.
-Employees are not paid for accumulated sick leave benefits if they leave either upon termination or before retirement.
-However, accumulated vacation benefits are paid to an employee upon either termination or retirement.
-Accrued vacation liabilities as of June 30, 2012 and 2011 are \$1,248,546 and \$1,173,072 respectively.
+Compensated Absences: The Hospital's employees earn paid-time-off (PTO) benefits at varying rates depending on years of service.
+PTO benefits can accumulate up to specified maximum levels.
+Employees are paid for PTO accumulated benefits if they leave either upon termination or before retirement.
+Accrued PTO liabilities as of June 30, 2012 and 2011 were \$1,926,406 and \$2,081,723, respectively.

 Risk Management: The Hospital is exposed to various risks of loss from torts; theft of, damage to, and destruction of assets; business interruption; errors and omissions; employee injuries and illnesses; natural disasters; and medical malpractice.
 Commercial insurance coverage is purchased for claims arising from such matters.
-In the case of employee health coverage, the Hospital is self-insured for those claims and is discussed further in the footnotes.